You can't join a Medicare Prescription Drug Plan and have a Medigap policy with drug coverage

 Medigap policy without creditable drug coverage

-Your penalty amount increases for each month that you wait to join a Medicare drug plan.
-And, in general, you'll have to pay this penalty for as long as you have a Medicare drug plan.
+Your penalty amount increases for each month you wait to join a Medicare drug plan.
+In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.
 Learn more about the Part D late enrollment penalty.